vace117/GarageOpenerSpark/README.md

  - SESSION_EXPIRED

 = Security =
-Symmetric shared-Master_key security is used.
-The client Android app must have a secret Master_key in order to connect.
+Symmetric shared-key security is used.
+The client Android app must have a secret key in order to connect.

 AES-128 is used for encrypting the traffic.
 Challenge based, timed session token approach is used to prevent Replay Attacks.
 Session tokens are valid for 5 seconds after the random challenge nonce is issued.
 The pseudo-random generator (PRGA) is initialized using any one of the 65536 pre-computed 48-bit seeds, stored in External Flash.
 Every time the Spark reboots, a new seed is chosen by incrementing the seed index, which is also stored in External Flash.
 The seeds are mixed with additional entropy obtained from pinging a DNS server on startup and using the current time at which the random challenge is generated.